michellevit/Production-Planner/README.txt

 - Create a virtual environment in the main folder:
   - cd into the project's main folder (i.e. Production-Planner)
   - create the virtual environment:
-  - uncomment line 8-10 from scripts/get-qb-data.bat
+    - Open: scripts/create-virtual-env.bat
+    - Uncomment line 4-7 (commented out to prevent accidental deployment)
+    - Run: create-virtual-env.bat
     - Note: the reason for this is because QODBC is difficult to install in the Docker container, so instead this script runs outside of Docker on the system on a schedule, and updates a json file that Docker can access.

 ----------